Setnom6/Quantum-Gaussian-Information-Toolbox-v2/README.md

 ## Running example

 In the folder **Examples** there are some scripts with basic examples of implementation and calculations.
+These scripts import the toolbox as it were installed with pip.
+If is not the case, change the import line for the one showed in Installation.

 ## Author